blakecooper/SentiBot/README.md

 Instructions:

 1. Clone this repo
-2. Install gensim using pip, and unzip the FastText wiki corpus in the 'demo' folder.
+2. Install gensim using pip, and unzip the FastText wiki corpus in the same folder as 'SentiBot-demo.py'.
 3. Unzip the 'Chatterbot.zip' file and copy it into the location of the Chatterbot library, overwriting any duplicate files.
 3. Run the SentiBot-demo.py script to interact with the chatbot